Scott Pilgrim: Mobile comic

 A mobile adaptation of the comic book was produced by HarperCollins and Robot Comics.
 The app uses movement, sound and vibration to create an original reading experience and includes extra material hidden in the scenes of the comic.
 It was available for iPhone, iPod Touch, iPad and Android.

 Anime series

 An anime series based on the comics was announced to be in development by Universal Content Productions for Netflix on January 7, 2022 with O'Malley writing and executive producing alongside BenDavid Grabinski, Japanese studio Science Saru providing the animation, Eunyoung Choi serving as producer, and Abel Góngora as director.
-Edgar Wright, Nira Park, Marc Platt, Jared LeBoff, Adam Seigel, and Michael Bacall will also receive executive producer credits for the series.
+Edgar Wright, Nira Park, Marc Platt, Jared LeBoff, Adam Seigel, and Michael Bacall also receive executive producer credits for the series.
 On March 30, 2023, it was announced that the original cast from the movie would reprise their roles for the television series, with Anamanaguchi providing original music.
 The series, titled Scott Pilgrim Takes Off, was released on November 17, 2023, and serves as both a continuation and alternate retelling of the books' events.